J.J. Goicoechea, Chair

 Bill Dunkelberger serves as the Forest Supervisor for the Humboldt-Toiyabe National Forest, U.S. Forest Service.
 He brings extensive experience in building relationships between the Forest Service, other federal land management agencies, and communities dependent upon the National Forests.
 Dunkelberger holds a Bachelor’s degree in Recreation and Park Administration from Washington State University.

-U.S. Fish and Wildlife Service.
-For more than 20-years, she has worked
+Wildlife Office of the U.S. Fish and Wildlife Service.
+Carolyn brings more than

 John Ruhs began his duties as the State Director for the Bureau of Land Management in November 2015.
 Ruhs previously served as the director of BLM’s eastern states and had been the acting state director for Nevada from April 2015 through September 2015.
 Ruhs leads the management of 48 million acres of public land in Nevada and 59 million acres of Federal mineral resources.
 The State Office oversees six district offices in Carson City, Winnemucca, Battle Mountain, Elko, Ely and Las Vegas.
 Ruhs received his Bachelor of Science degree in Animal Science from the University of Idaho.